 - A. Eligibility to vote for Faculty Senators: Full-time faculty on an annual contract who are not serving more than half time in an administrative capacity are eligible to vote for the election of Faculty Senators.
 Administrative roles are defined in Section 4 of the Faculty Handbook and includes the University President.
 Questions of eligibility will be referred to and determined by the Electoral Committee. - B. Eligibility to serve as a Faculty Senator: Persons specified in Section II.A. as eligible to vote are also eligible to serve, excluding faculty on authorized leave of absence or sabbatical during such period of leave.
-Any faculty member who is eligible to serve may put their name forward for election. - C. Faculty who are not contractually assigned to the School of Law, School of Business, School of Applied Studies, School of Nursing, the College of Arts and Sciences, or the University Libraries shall constitute University-Wide Faculty. - D. The School of Business, School of Applied Studies, School of Nursing, University Librarians, University-Wide Faculty, and each Division within the College of Arts and Sciences shall elect representatives to the Faculty Senate in proportion to the number of voting faculty, as defined in Section II.A., in each unit, with one senator selected to represent each ten faculty members (numbers with 0-4 as the ones digit shall be rounded down, numbers with 5-9 as the ones digit shall be rounded up in each voting unit).
-Each unit is guaranteed a minimum of at least one Faculty Senator to be elected.
-Representation will be based on a census conducted by the Electoral Committee as described below in Section III. - E. The School of Law Faculty, as defined to exclude the School of Law Librarians in accordance with Faculty Handbook Section I.III.B, shall elect representatives to the Faculty Senate in proportion to the number of voting faculty, as defined in Section II.A. with one senator selected to represent each ten faculty members (numbers with 0-4 as the ones digit shall be rounded down, numbers with 5-9 as the ones digit shall be rounded up in each voting unit).
-The School of Law Librarians shall separately elect one additional representative to the Faculty Senate.
-Representation will be based on a census conducted by the Electoral Committee as described below in Section III. - F. In addition, five at-large Faculty Senators will be elected by all faculty specified in Section II.A.
-No more than two of these at-large Senators may come from any one School, the College, University Librarians, or University-Wide Faculty. - G. A representative from the current pool of adjunct instructors will be invited by the Executive Committee to sit on Faculty Senate as a non-voting member. - H. The Vice President for Academic Affairs (VPAA) or their designee shall serve as a non-voting member of the Faculty Senate.
+Any faculty member who is eligible to serve may put their name forward for election. - C. Faculty who are not contractually assigned to the School of Law, School of Business, School of Applied Studies, School of Nursing, or the College of Arts and Sciences shall constitute University-Wide Faculty. - D. The School of Law, School of Business, School of Applied Studies, School of Nursing, University-Wide Faculty, and each Division within the College of Arts and Sciences shall elect representatives to the Faculty Senate in proportion to the number of voting faculty, as defined in Section II.A., in each unit, with one senator selected to represent each ten faculty members (numbers with 0-4 as the ones digit shall be rounded down, numbers with 5-9 as the ones digit shall be rounded up in each voting unit).
+Representation will be based on a census conducted by the Electoral Committee as described below in Section III. - E. In addition, five at-large Faculty Senators will be elected by all faculty specified in Section II.A.
+No more than two of these at-large Senators may come from any one School, the College, or University-Wide Faculty. - F. A representative from the current pool of adjunct instructors will be invited by the Executive Committee to sit on Faculty Senate as a non-voting member. - G. The Vice President for Academic Affairs (VPAA) or their designee shall serve as a non-voting member of the Faculty Senate.
 The VPAA or their designee shall provide administrative support for the Faculty Senate and its standing committees.